PadrePedro/Weather/README.md

 - supports current location and user-added locations
 - locations are displays in a ViewPager
 - uses Open Weather Map or Yahoo API (runtime settable via RequestFactory)
-- allows one more multiple processor threads
+- allows one or multiple processor threads
 - random background graphics